londonc/LMC-PSC/README.md

   Script to be ran every 15 minutes that monitors new Inbox rules that get created in Office 365 that look suspicious.

+- o365_group_export.ps1

+  Script to export distribution groups and members in a nice big ol' CSV for HR departments. =D

 - o365_seek_n_destroy.ps1